 The ability to convert the latest nursing theory and research to practice is a skill that’s always in demand around the health care industry.
 Are you ready to transform the field?

-Our Doctor of Nursing Practice (DNP) Completion in Health Systems Leadership program prepares registered nurses (RNs) who already hold a Masters degree to take on greater leadership roles.
+The Doctor of Nursing Practice (DNP) Completion Program prepares registered nurses (RNs) who already hold a Masters degree to take on greater leadership roles.
 The curriculum combines nursing, business, informatics and health care administration coursework with advanced practice in clinical settings.
-Graduates enter the workforce with the skills to improve models of health care delivery, evaluate clinical outcomes and manage the health care needs of diverse populations.
-The DNP program offers flexible weekend and weeknight class schedules.
+Graduates join the workforce with the skills to improve models of health care delivery, evaluate clinical outcomes and manage the health care needs of diverse populations.
+The DNP Completion Program is offered in a flexible weekend schedule.

 Family Nurse Practitioner Certificate